Skip to main content

 Selective delete (Data Management)

-3. Optionally narrow by route path, status code, duration, user, job status, log level, exception class, or cache event type.
+1. Filter by route path, status code, duration, user, job status, log level, exception class, or cache event type.
 Filters only apply to tables where the column exists.

 Delete app (Danger Zone)